huntdatacenter/docs/docs/faq/security.md

 ### What should I report?

 If you are in doubt - [report the incident](/contact)!
+We will guide you on which information it's good to include.
 Please do also report all incidents with a an **`unintended and undesirable consequence`** of an action or behaviour in your lab, including those that may or have led to loss or interruption of data or services.
-We will guide you on which information it's good to include.
+We use this information to prioritize our maintenance and development work.

 ### Can I be punished for reporting?